Aliases for ABCB1 Gene

 The membrane-associated protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MDR/TAP subfamily.
 Members of the MDR/TAP subfamily are involved in multidrug resistance.
 The protein encoded by this gene is an ATP-dependent drug efflux pump for xenobiotic compounds with broad substrate specificity.
 It is responsible for decreased drug accumulation in multidrug-resistant cells and often mediates the development of resistance to anticancer drugs.
-This protein also functions as a transporter in the blood-brain barrier. [provided by RefSeq, Jul 2008]
+This protein also functions as a transporter in the blood-brain barrier.
+Mutations in this gene are associated with colchicine resistance and Inflammatory bowel disease 13.
+Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Feb 2017]

 GeneCards Summary for ABCB1 Gene

-ABCB1 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 1) is a Protein Coding gene.
-Diseases associated with ABCB1 include colchicine resistance and inflammatory bowel disease 13.
-Among its related pathways are MicroRNAs in cancer and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include transporter activity and xenobiotic-transporting ATPase activity.
-An important paralog of this gene is ABCB11.
+ABCB1 (ATP Binding Cassette Subfamily B Member 1) is a Protein Coding gene.
+Diseases associated with ABCB1 include Colchicine Resistance and Inflammatory Bowel Disease 13.
+Among its related pathways are Lamotrigine Pathway, Pharmacokinetics and Pharmacodynamics and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
+Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCB4.